manasi9307/cmpe281-wizards/CoreValue:Respect.md

 Team integrated the code we have worked on and faced some deployment issues.
 Contacted the professor regarding the same as we are not clear on the deliverable.

+Week 8

+Working on partition tolerance to handle if a mongo instance fails.
+Integration of individual modules is successfully completed.